intel-analytics/BigDL-2.x/docs/docs/gettingstarted.md

 ## **1. Try Analytics Zoo**
-Users can easily try Analytics Zoo with Docker or Google Colab with Analytics Zoo package pre-installed.
+Users can easily try Analytics Zoo with Docker or Google Colab without installing it.
 For more information:

 - Check the [Docker User Guide](DockerUserGuide/index.md)
 - Check the [Google Colab Guide page](ProgrammingGuide/run-notebook-colab.md)

+Please also check the Analytics Zoo [examples](examples.md) such as distributed TensorFlow, Spark ML pipeline, RayOnSpark, Cluster Serving etc.

 ---